rkaysen63/Cryptocurrencies/README.md

   <img src="images/print_number.png" width="150">
 </p><br/><br/>

-* Create a DataFrame, plot_df, that contains the clustered_df DataFrame index, the scaled data, and the CoinName and Class columns.<br/><br/>
+* Create a DataFrame, plot_df, that contains the clustered_df DataFrame index, the scaled data, and the CoinName and Class columns.

       # Scaling data to create the scatter plot with tradable cryptocurrencies.
       coin_count_cols_df = clustered_df[["TotalCoinSupply", "TotalCoinsMined"]].copy()